feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/getting_started.md

 For the best workflow, use **Split View** to see both Circuit Builder and Brain Monitor simultaneously:

-1. Right-click a brain region in Circuit Builder
+1. Right-click a brain circuit in Circuit Builder
 2. Select **Open 3D Tab** from the Quick Menu
 3. The interface will split, showing both views side-by-side